eroualdes/federal_data/README.md

 # `fd`

-One part Quandl + one part DATA.GOV + APIs aren't for everybody = analysis ready federal data (fd-0.1.0-alpha).
+fd is a command-line application that provides analysis ready federal data: one part [Quandl](http://www.quandl.com/) + one part [DATA.GOV](http://www.data.gov/) + APIs aren't for everybody = data in [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) format.
+Currently, this project downloads only some of the available data from a select group of federal agencies.

 Clone repository and build with `lein uberjar`.
 Print help screen with